"Love the one who will save him? Or kill her to save his mortal soul?"

 Tristan rose from the table.
 His midnight strands fell back from his face.
 His jaw tightened then relaxed.
-The corners of his lips rose from the usual stoop.
-He released the tension from his body and darkness won over the man he fought to be.
+The corners of his lips rose from the usual stoop as darkness won over the man he fought to be.

 Fire burned in his black abyss.
 His human counterpart shrank away to make room for the devil he loved and despised.
 A million globes of fire shot through his veins that became passageways for the demon to take over his brain.
 Once he took over his mind, nothing could stop him.

 Pain shot through the skin in his mouth as his canines bent and shaped into sharp daggers.
 They were his weapon against the innocent and undignified.
 He’d won so many battles with just a mere flash of them.

 Making a person run in fear was part of the game, and he loved the chase.
 No doubt in his demonic mind, he’d become the bullet in the chamber of the gun, and it was about to shoot.

 Slate pushed the door open and ran out into the night.
 He escaped from the eyes of a true killer.
-Funny how quick he’d changed his tune.
+Funny how quickly he’d changed his tune.
 Ironic he’d run away when he’d spent so much effort to instill fear.